: Just don't ask them where the meat comes from. John Spartan

 - One the tapes left behind by the Jackal in Far Cry 2 is a recording of him recalling the time he spent in a prison.
 One of the inmates had to catch a live rat and crush it to death with his teeth because the guards had him handcuffed 24/7 and refused to feed him.
 The inmate died three days later, because of the horror of what he became.

 - In Metal Gear Solid 3, when imprisoned, stripped and with no food, you have a Fork (that automatically causes Snake to eat anything edible you stab with it) and a low Stamina gauge (which denotes your level of hunger).
 There is also a very conspicuous rat running around in your cell.
 Which respawns every so often when you do the obvious.
-Which is a good thing, as Snake finds it much tastier (hence, more stamina regained) than anything the guard will bother to feed him.
+Which is a good thing, as Snake finds it much tastier (hence, more stamina regained) than anything the guard will bother to feed him (especially considering a live rat is as fresh as can be, while food from the guard is always already rotten).

 - One of the creepiest locales in Dark Fall: Lost Souls is the abandoned train station's cafe, which the street person Mr. Bones has "redecorated" with mannequins, refuse, and menus re-written to offer various stray pets and vermin as dinner items.
 Dirty dishes and pans in the cafe's kitchenette strongly imply that he's been cooking rats, pigeons, and other urban wildlife for himself.